 “The ability to scale and sell audiences around first-party data is a proven model, but it’s only proven at the platform level.
 Facebook is doing this and Google is doing this, and they are taking everyone’s share.
 From a publisher side, it’s going to be highly fragmented.
 Because of that, I do think we’ll have challenges around speaking the same language and trying to differentiate ourselves from each other and those platforms.”

 The good news is that Glogovsky hasn’t seen the first-party approach affect scale in a negative way.

 “How can the audience be the same size?
 It was the easiest answer that I completely forgot about: We now can target those people on Safari.
 So that’s been really, really helpful for us.
 And because that scale is quite big, we don’t have that frequency challenge or concern as much as we initially had.”

-Despite inevitable challenges along the way, The Times has ambitious goals going forward.
+Despite inevitable challenges along the way, The New York Times has ambitious goals going forward.
 They’re going to add 30 new interest-based audience segments in the second half of 2020.
 And they hope to increase from 5 million to 10 million subscribers by 2025.

 “We are well on our way there.
 We’ve had really great subscription growth, which we saw in Q1.
 And we expect that as our subscribers and daily readers grow, they’ll continue to provide more information about themselves and help us create better products and capabilities for our advertisers.”

 “The goal over the next 12–18 months is to have an audience product that is comparable to, and better than, our third-party offering today.
 That’s a lot of work, but we think we’ll ultimately be able to wean ourselves off of third-party ad targeting completely.”